sethballantyne/Plexis/README.md

 ## Changes in 0.10
 * Fixed a bug where the ball was being attached to the bottom of the paddle if the paddle's frame changed.
+* Added the Jumbo Paddle power up, which increases the size of the paddle when caught.
+The paddle is restored to its default size when the player dies or the player starts a new game from the main menu.

 ## Changes in 0.9.1
 * Fixed a bug where the error sound was looping whenever the player attempted to change a key binding.